NOCTLJRNE/Commands-Testing/README.md

-## :link: My other social pages/link :link:
+## :link: My other social pages/links :link:
 - My website, which is still under construction & temporally hosted on [codesandbox.io](https://64n60p245n.codesandbox.io/) :joy:
 - A dapp (which was based on a Truffle framework tutorial, I migrated the front-end part to React) that I have deployed on Ethereum Ropsten testnet :dog: [codesandbox](https://jz0060zrmy.codesandbox.io/)
 - A simple dice game smart-contract (which use blockhash instead of a true source of randomness), also deployed on Ropsten tesnet :game_die: [etherscan](https://ropsten.etherscan.io/address/0xb5a5734ba7198a2283730bc998f8af56408ca06d#code)
+- And there aremore to come.

 ## :lock: My PGP public key (*.asc) :lock:
 -----BEGIN PGP PUBLIC KEY BLOCK-----